brickblock-io/employee-handbook/README.md

 * We use **Trello** to organize work.
 * We use **Slack** for team messaging.
 To avoid Slack being too big of a distraction, we recommend turning off all notifications, except direct messages and mentions.
-   It’s also fine to turn off slack for a few hours if you need some focus time.
+   It’s also okay to turn off Slack for a few hours if you need some focus time.
    Just make sure your team knows what’s up and when you’ll be back so they can plan around your schedule.
 * We use **Zoom** for video chats.
 * We use **GitLab** for managing our code.